 The rules here depend on the type of crypto currency in question.
 For security tokens one looks at the pegged asset.
 So if 1 AppleCoin is pegged to 1 Apple Share, you look at where Apple are incorporated and that is deemed to be the location of the AppleCoin.

 For exchange tokens, HMRC argue the crypto itself doesn’t really have a location.
 Instead, they will treat crypto as UK sourced if the owner is UK resident.
 If two people co-own a wallet then, bizarrely, HMRC argue the asset can simultaneously be a UK sourced asset for the UK resident and a non-UK sourced asset for the non-resident co-owner.

 It’s worth flagging that the above is simply HMRC’s position.
-As at today’s date, there is no specific legislation regarding the sourcing of cryptocurrency.
+As at October 2021, there is no specific legislation regarding the sourcing of cryptocurrency.
 Longer term we hope that the Government will update the Tax Code to give clearer guidance regarding this question.
 HMRC may well be making up rules here but, to be fair, what else are they meant to do if no rules have been written for them to rely on?

 Do I really need to submit a tax return?

 Not necessarily.
 If your gains do not exceed the annual allowance (£12,300 for 2021/22) and your gross proceeds do not exceed £49,200 (4x the annual allowance) you may not need to file.
 You should, however, still maintain records as purchases and disposals made this year will impact pooling calculations for future years – years where returns may need to be filed.